rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% chapter_header "Apollo Server Setup with Express" "apollo-server-setup-express" %}}

-Apollo Server can be used with several popular libraries for Node.js: Express, Koa, Hapi.
-Apollo itself is kept library agnostic, so it is possible to connect it with a lot of third-party libraries in client but also server applications.
-In this application, you will use {{% a_blank "Express" "https://expressjs.com/" %}}, because it is the most popular and commonly used middleware library for Node.js.
-So let's install these two dependencies to the *package.json* file and *node_modules* folder:
+Apollo Server can be used with several popular libraries for Node.js like Express, Koa, Hapi.
+It is kept library agnostic, so it's possible to connect it with many different third-party libraries in client and server applications.
+In this application, you will use {{% a_blank "Express" "https://expressjs.com/" %}}, because it is the most popular and common middleware library for Node.js.

+Install these two dependencies to the *paIckage.json* file and *node_modules* folder:

 {{< highlight javascript >}}
 npm install apollo-server apollo-server-express --save
 {{< /highlight >}}

-As you can see by the library names, you can use any other middleware solution (e.g. Koa, Hapi) for complementing your standalone Apollo Server.
-Apart from these libraries for Apollo Server, you will need the core libraries for Express and GraphQL:
+As you can see by the library names, you can use any other middleware solution (e.g. Koa, Hapi) to complement your standalone Apollo Server.
+Apart from these libraries for Apollo Server, you need the core libraries for Express and GraphQL:

 {{< highlight javascript >}}
 npm install express graphql --save
 {{< /highlight >}}

-Now every library is in place to get started with the source code in the *src/index.js* file.
+Now every library is set to get started with the source code in the *src/index.js* file.
 First, you have to import the necessary parts for getting started with Apollo Server in Express:

 {{< highlight javascript >}}
 import express from 'express';
 import { ApolloServer } from 'apollo-server-express';
 {{< /highlight >}}

-And second, you can use both imports for initializing your Apollo Server with Express:
+Second, use both imports for initializing your Apollo Server with Express:

 {{< highlight javascript "hl_lines=4 5 6 7 8 9 10 11 12 13 14 15 16 17 18" >}}
 import express from 'express';